-Netflix has become a staple of at-home entertainment.
-Over 51 million users subscribe to Netflix in the United States alone.
+Netflix has become a staple of at-home entertainment, continues to see exponential growth during COVID-19—now surpassing 200 million subscribers across the globe.
 While the streaming platform provides hours of entertainment with both existing and original programming, a Netflix subscription also includes sexually graphic and degrading content.